-However, in addition, the technical specifications contained in this chapter may also be followed for, and only apply to the non-air transport of the taxa listed below.
+However, in addition, the technical specifications contained in this chapter may be followed for the non-air transport of the taxa listed below.

-For the purposes of the technical specifications the term "trailer" refers to a vehicle used to transport animals that is pulled by a car, truck, or train.
+For the purposes of the technical specifications the term "trailer" refers to a vehicle used to transport animals that is pulled by a car, truck or train.

-For the purposes of the technical specifications the term "compartment" refers to a separate part, section or chamber within a means of transport.
+For the purposes of the technical specifications, the term "compartment" refers to a separate part, section or chamber within a means of transport.